foersterst/geom_spec/README.md

 8. Specialist woody-plant feeders evolved towards smaller body size optimum compared to generalist woody-plant feeders.

 ### Results
 The results will be added to the following link.
-Please note that all updates to the results will be added as new versions to the same page.
+Please note that all updates to the results will be added to the same page.
 Click [**here**](03_markdown_results.md) to see the results.